Mental-Vagabond/Mental-Vagabond.github.io/pages/pages-root-folder/index.md

 header:
   image_fullwidth: header_unsplash_12.jpg
 widget1:
-  title: "My Map of Locations of social nudity"
+  title: "CNA Convention"
-  url: '/christian-naturism/My_Map/'
+  url: '/christian-naturism/CNA_Conference/'
-  image: GoldenGateFromBakersBeach-thumb.png
+  image: ChristianNaturistsOfAmerica.png
-  text: "I've always wanted to see a map of the world with as many nudist/naturist venues as I could"
+  text: "I've finally joined a Christian Naturist organization, and I am attending a conference"
 widget2:
   title: "Can a Christian be a Naturist?"
   url: '/christian-naturism/Can_A_Christian_Be_A_Naturist/'
   image: Adam&Eve-thumb.png
   text: "This is the question that I'm asked most often when people find out that I'm both a Christian and a Naturist.
 Is Christianity opposed to nudity or nudism?
 Come study the Bible with me and find out what it says about being naked"
 widget3:
-  title: "Who influenced my life decisions?"
+  title: "My Map of Locations of social nudity"
-  url: '/christian-naturism/Influencers/'
+  url: '/christian-naturism/My_Map/'
-  image: Pond-thumb.png
+  image: GoldenGateFromBakersBeach-thumb.png
-  text: "Many people have influenced my life.
-I'm going to talk about the list that's in my 'About' page.
-The people who influenced me to admit my life choices, and start this blog."
+  text: "I've always wanted to see a map of the world with as many nudist/naturist venues as I could"
 #
 # Use the call for action to show a button on the frontpage
 #